 Bouldering is climbing’s most popular and accessible discipline.
 All you need is a pair of shoes and a chalk bag—until the lure of real rock brings you outside, that is.
 For outdoor bouldering, a crash pad (or multiple pads) is vital to climbing safely.
 And there are more options now than ever before, from stylish custom pieces from Organic to popular designs from heavy hitters like Metolius and Black Diamond.
-Our team has been testing crash pads all over the U.S. since 2018, and below are our top 16 picks for 2024, from supplemental to oversized and every size in between.
-For more background information, see our comparison table and buying advice after the picks.
+Our team has been testing crash pads all over the U.S. since 2018, and below are our top 15 picks for 2025, from supplemental to oversized and every size in between.
+For more background information, see our comparison tablebuying advice, and details on our testing process after the picks.

 Our Team's Bouldering Crash Pad Picks